-Another famous prior in Bayesian nonparametrics which relies on ideas of recursive partitioning encoded into a dyadic tree structure is the Pólya tree process.
-The first related studies date back to as far as the 60's \citep{freedman1963, freedman1965, ferguson1973, Ferguson} while the name appears for the first time in \citep{mauldinetal92, Lavine} (it originates in a link with Pólya urns which is nicely explained in \citep{fundamentalsBNP}).
-As a prior on probability distributions and densities, it has since been used regularly, and recently inspired a new line of research coming up with modified versions \citep{WongMa, Hjort, NBM}.
-Very recently, posterior contraction rates in $L^\infty$ and Bernstein-von Mises theorems were obtained for Pólya Trees and spike-and-slab Pólya Trees in \citep{MR3729648, castillo2019spike}.
+Another famous prior in Bayesian nonparametrics that relies on recursive partitioning encoded into a dyadic tree structure is the Pólya tree process.
+The first related studies date back to the '60s \citep{freedman1963, freedman1965, ferguson1973, Ferguson} while the name appears for the first time in \citep{mauldinetal92, Lavine} (it originates in a link with Pólya urns, nicely explained in \citep{fundamentalsBNP}).
+As a prior on probability distributions and densities, it has since been used regularly and has recently inspired a new line of research coming up with modified versions \citep{WongMa, Hjort, NBM}.
+Lately, posterior contraction rates in $L^\infty$ and Bernstein-von Mises theorems were obtained for Pólya Trees and spike-and-slab Pólya Trees \citep{MR3729648, castillo2019spike}.